 Other plumbing code jurisdictions

-The state of Minnesota plumbing code page 51 608.3 explains that a water piping system that has a check valve or backflow preventer or another normally closed device that prevents dissipation of building pressure back into the water main shall have an appropriately approved sized expansion tank.
+The Uniform Plumbing Code (UPC) 608.3 explains that a water piping system that has a check valve or backflow preventer or another normally closed device that prevents dissipation of building pressure back into the water main shall have an appropriately approved sized expansion tank.
 Any other similar device with the same function is also permitted to control thermal expansion after the check valve or backflow preventer.
-Minnesota’s plumbing code is another jurisdiction that agrees on thermal expansion regardless of what type of water heater heats the potable water.
+Minnesota’s plumbing code 608.2 and 608.3 is a jurisdiction that agrees on thermal expansion regardless of what type of water heater heats the potable water.

 Causes of thermal expansion